Persecution of Falun Gong: Internet censorship

 Terms related to Falun Gong are among the most heavily censored topics on the Chinese Internet, and individuals found downloading or circulating information online about Falun Gong risk imprisonment.
+It is reported that many Falun Gong practitioners have been jailed in recent years for posting messages about the spiritual group or human rights abuses on social media, accessing banned websites, and possessing or sharing prohibited VPN technology.

-Chinese authorities began filtering and blocking overseas websites as early as the mid-1990s, and in 1998 the Ministry of Public Security developed plans for the "Golden Shield Project" to monitor and control online communications.
+Chinese authorities began filtering and blocking overseas websites as early as the mid-1990s, and in 1998 the Ministry of Public Security developed plans for the Golden Shield Project to monitor and control online communications.
 The campaign against Falun Gong in 1999 provided authorities with added incentive to develop more rigorous censorship and surveillance techniques.
+Approximately 20% of the first tranche of "sensitive words" for censorship under the Gold Shield Project were related to Falun Gong.
 The government also moved to criminalize various forms of online speech.
 China's first integrated regulation on Internet content, passed in 2000, made it illegal to disseminate information that "undermines social stability", harms the "honor and interests of the state", or that "undermines the state's policy for religions" or preaches "feudal" beliefs—a veiled reference to Falun Gong.

 The same year, the Chinese government sought out Western corporations to develop surveillance and censorship tools that would let them track Falun Gong practitioners and block access to news and information on the subject.
 North American companies such as Cisco and Nortel marketed their services to the Chinese government by touting their efficacy in catching Falun Gong.
+Domestic Chinese telecommunication companies and internet service providers are similarly required by law to participate in the censorship process.
+China's 2017 Cybersecurity Law empowered officials to stop the transmission of contents that are perceived as "threatening the public order", which has been applied to content related to Falun Gong.
+Internet Service Providers in China that fails to reporting and restricting such content would face fines and criminal liability.

 In addition to censoring the Internet within its borders, the Chinese government and military use cyber-warfare to attack Falun Gong websites in the United States, Australia, Canada and Europe.
 According to Chinese Internet researcher Ethan Gutmann, the first sustained denial of service attacks launched by China were against overseas Falun Gong websites.

 In 2005, researchers from Harvard and Cambridge found that terms related to Falun Gong were the most intensively censored on the Chinese Internet.
 Other studies of Chinese censorship and monitoring practices produced similar conclusions.
 A 2012 study examining rates of censorship on Chinese social media websites found Falun Gong-related terms were among the most stringently censored.
 Among the top 20 terms most likely to be deleted on Chinese social media websites, three are variations on the word "Falun Gong" or "Falun Dafa".